abhisheksarka/next_erp_bridge/README.md

 # NextErpBridge

-Provides CRUD operations for all default/custom Doctypes in NextErp and provides a wrapper on top of it as well like ActiveRecord Models
+Provides CRUD operations for all default/custom Doctypes in NextErp and provides a wrapper on top of it as well like ActiveRecord Models.
+Instead of communicating through the API directly you should use this gem since it provides better interfaces and cleaner implementation

 ## Installation